 Classic Inca Trail Trek to Machu Picchu is a four days trail from Cusco.
-The 4 day inca Trail hike to Machu Picchu tops the bucket list of many travellers.
+The 4 day inca Trail hike to Machu Picchu tops the bucket list of many travellers in South America.
 To most, it is an experience of a lifetime to retrace the footsteps of Incas.
 The path they built over five hundred years ago.

 The trail has got all the deserving attention.
 National Geography magazine considers the legendary twenty six miles 4 day inca Trail hike to Machu Picchu as one of the top twenty five treks in the world.
 In order to protect the environment, the authorities have imposed regulations.

 They allow just 500 people in a day.
 This includes chefs, guides and porters, leaving just 200 spots for trekkers.
 As a result, the permits tend to sell way in advance.
 Quite often it gets booked six to seven months in advance.